Skip to content

 In User.js

 This file is automatically attached into every script.
 All variables and functions defined in it may be used in the test.
-User-defined functions are also available under the User Functions node in the Object Tree:
+User-defined functions are also available under the Functions node in the Object Tree:

 In an External File

 You can define your function in another file and include it.
+Although more common is to include external files into Common.js or into User.js:

 For example: